 A powerful industry like big tobacco can have immense lobbying power, and there are genuine concerns that tobacco companies are eyeing up cannabis as a potential legal investment.
 But tobacco companies are also still active in anti-cannabis lobby groups.

 In Florida, a lobby group called Drug Free Florida has been campaigning hard to get state residents to vote against legalization of cannabis.
 Upon looking closer at the group, one of their principle lobbyists is a woman named Sarah Bascom, who is also a long-time and prominent lobbyist on behalf of the Dosal Tobacco Corp.

-Jeff Sessions, the new Attorney General of the United States, received donations from the tobacco company R.J.
+Jeff Sessions, the ex-Attorney General of the United States, received donations from the tobacco company R.J.
 Reynolds (maker of Camel cigarettes) that were so excessive that some of the money had to be returned!
 These donations helped him get elected to the Senate back in 1996, and there’s evidence that he acted as a shill for them – and against legal cannabis – consistently since then!

 So why would tobacco companies lobby against cannabis if their ultimate aim is to profit from it themselves?
 Well, the answer may be right there in the question – they lobby against laws that would make it accessible to everyone, while also putting out feelers on how best to take it over themselves.

 Like tobacco giant Philip Morris back in 1970, when they “applied for and (were) granted a special permit to grow, cultivate and make marijuana extracts“!